daksh-ugi/IBM-PBEL-PROJECT-SUMMER-INTERN/README.md

 - Encodes all categorical fields dynamically using one-hot encoding.
 - Utilizes a finely tuned XGBoost model (with GridSearchCV hyperparameter tuning) for reliable salary predictions.
 - Compares your predicted salary against typical industry averages instantly.
-- All model training and export details are available in the notebook file `Pred_salary.ipynb`.
+- All model training and export details are available in the notebook file `PBEL.ipynb`.

 ---